Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Abilities: Playing the flute, herding cows, negotiation, fighting, and dancing.

-Social Activities: Protecting the innocent, upholding dharma, spiritual teaching.
+Social Activities: Protecting the innocent, upholding dharma, and spiritual teaching.

 Head of Kingdom: King of Dwarka, mentor during the war of Kurukshetra.